 The Season of 'Advent' - Almost as important as Lucia in Sweden, is the season of Advent, the four weeks leading up to Christmas.

-Next up, of course, the Fourth of Advent, Sunday Dec.
-22, two days before Christmas - 'Advent' in Sweden - waiting for Arrival.
+First up, of course, the First of Advent, Sunday Dec.
+1 - 'Advent' in Sweden - waiting for Arrival.

 By the end of November it is time for friends or colleagues to gather at restaurants for the “Christmas dinner table,” a buffet combining traditional Christmas fare with the delights of the ordinary smörgåsbord.
 Celebrations, one way or another usually kick off around the first Sunday of "Advent" and not seldom with a gathering around glögg, the mulled wine of Christmas, and home baked specialties.
 Prepare your own first ..quick and easy Glögg Party